23-MDDN342/project-2-randomised-collections-Jakob-Dove/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10681103&assignment_repo_type=AssignmentRepo)
 ## 2023 MDDN342 Assignment 2: Randomised Collections

-Added deeper colors for the mouth and nose.
-Than made Arrays for the stop of the arc and made an arc mode array.  to try and play around with the mouth.
-I also made an arc beginning array as well!
-I don't where to go from here, unfortunately.

 Made a whole bunch of new sliders.
 3 of these move the pupils, 3 of these move the eyes, rotate the arc as a smile and the height of the arc.  which gives a lot more functionality to the face.
 I think now is the time to start adding these to face mode 1 and 2.
+I think I am a little behind, seeing as how I am halfway into making the second face.